galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Design/Programming: ScytheMarshall
 - Locations: give_kain_magic.f4c

-This flag gives Kain 255 MP, a set of black magic based roughly on what his spears can do (Fire2, Ice2, Lit2, and can learn Weak), and a set of white magic (Cure2, Heal, a new spell "Lance", and can learn Blink, Bersk, White).
+This flag gives Kain a relatively small amount of MP and MP growth up to around level 50, a set of black magic based roughly on what his spears can do (Fire2, Ice2, Lit2, and can learn Weak), and a set of white magic (Cure2, Heal, a new spell "Lance", and can learn Blink, Bersk, White).
 Lance is a fairly strong holy elemental drain spell that replaces Sight.
-Every character that gets Sight will also get Lance because the spell just hasn't been removed from their spell lists yet (but also, white mages having an offensive spell before White is nice).
+Because Lance is scaled more to Kain's Will instead of an actual white mage's stats, every character that gets Sight will have Lance removed from their spell list because the spell is too strong.

 ### `-tweak:harmspell` {: .h6 }